Missing Excel export button in Analytics Builder and cannot export dashboards

 - Save a copy of the dashboard.
 Now the Export option will be visible.

-In the Report Builder, the Total No. of Conversations Handled are not adding up
+In the Analytics Builder, the Total No. of Conversations Handled are not adding up

 The totals that are displayed on the Messaging Performance dashboard (highlighted in red in image below) are not the same as the totals reported in the exported Excel file.